Arunliverpool/data-mining/README.md

 ## AI-assistance disclosure

 - Tool: **GPT-5 Thinking (ChatGPT)**
-- Used for: repository scaffolding; argparse/path defaults; report writer function (format/rounding/commas); preprocessing utilities; README structure.
+- Used for: repository scaffolding; path help in file; formating issues. ; README structure.
+- research on best practices for flow
 - All code was reviewed locally; experiments and final outputs were produced on my machine.

 ---